mollzilla/image_search_post_send/README.md

 Followed a tutorial which familiarized me with the useCallback hook, which allowed me to use IntersectionObserver without the two event listeners that I set originally.

+Soon realized scalability and readability would not be possible without a provider.
+Decided that would implement pagination successfully before moving data to provider in order to pinpoint the how and what to be stored and passed down.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start